Triple Chocolate Terrine Recipe

-This elegant, decadent Triple Chocolate Terrine is the perfect special occasion dessert!
-Plus it’s gluten free!
+This elegant, decadent Triple Chocolate Terrine is a special occasion dessert with layers of 3 kinds of luscious whipped ganache!
+Plus it’s gluten-free!

-With a layer of whipped semi-sweet, milk and white chocolate ganache, there’s a layer for all the chocolate lovers in your life, no matter their preference!
+With a layer of whipped semi-sweet, milk, and white chocolate ganache, there’s a type of Chocolate Mousse for all the chocolate lovers in your life, no matter their preference!